-Through out the history of the IFGA, active involvement in the Everglades National Park has been a key purpose for the Association's existence.
+Throughout the history of the IFGA, active involvement in the Everglades National Park has been a key purpose for the Association’s existence.
 The Everglades Park was established in 1947, and there has been constant change, most for the good, although slow to come to many IFGA members.
 Park Superintendents have been very accessible to IFGA leadership.
 From the beginning, the IFGA has provided input and wisdom to Park planners as changes have been implemented.
-Literally hundreds of meetings and public workshops have been attended by IFGA leadership over the years.
+Hundreds of meetings and public workshops have been attended by IFGA leadership over the years.

 IFGA Captain rates varied between $65 and $75 per day for guide services.
-Not unlike the past, the IGFA members tried to work together on everything.
+The IFGA members tried to work together on everything.
 They would set mostly monthly meetings, hear some gripes, fix the problems and move on.

 The IFGA continued with informal conservation efforts, social events and mutual education.
 Fishing etiquette between the guides was further established.
-Most members fished from Bud and Mary Stapleton's or the Islamorada Yacht Basin, with some members often tailoring further South
+Most members fished from Bud and Mary Stapleton’s or the Islamorada Yacht Basin, with some members often trailering further South.

 Dick Pope Jr. organized and initiated the Don Hawley Fly Fishing Tournament.
 Proceeds were directed to the Don Hawley Foundation.
 The tournament remained an all-tackle tarpon tournament until Don Hawley passed away.